-Pokémon HOME: How to trade Pokémon with other players
+Get rare or shiny trades using Pokémon HOME

 Create a trade room

-Note that only premium users can create trading rooms.
-You must have at least three players in a room in order to use this feature.
+Note: that only premium users can create trading rooms.
+You must have at least three players in a room to use this feature.

 - Open Pokémon HOME.